MCPCapital/HarmonizeProject/README.md

 **Ubuntu Desktop 22.04 LTS 64-bit with Python v3.10.4 (most recent version tested)**

-Install OS from Raspberry Pi Imager software onto SD card (see https://www.raspberrypi.org/software/).
-Install SD card and boot.
+* Install the Raspberry Pi Imager software (see https://www.raspberrypi.org/software/) on a separate computer with an available SD card slot/adapter.
+Insert an SD card with at least 32GB capacity with decent read/write speeds.

+* Launch the imager and select the Raspberry Pi device type, Ubuntu Desktop 64-bit OS, and the storage location for the SD card.
+Click Next.

+* After the OS has been installed, insert the SD card into the RPi and boot.

-Install all dependencies via the following commands. **Be sure to watch for errors!**
+* Install all dependencies via the following commands. **Be sure to watch for errors!**

 * Install pip:
 ```